AnWeber/httpyac/examples/README.md

 > name must be unique in all imported files, there is no scope support and first found request with name will be used.

 ### ref and forceRef
 requests can reference other requests.
-When the request is called, it is ensured that the referenced request is called beforehand. `forceRef` always call the other request. `ref` only calls if no response is cached
+When the request is called, it is ensured that the referenced request is called beforehand. `forceRef` always call the other request. `ref` only calls if no response is cached.

 ```html
 # @name keycloak